benc-uk/blog/_posts/2019-09-07-load-testing.md

 {% include img src="workbook-result-2.png" %}

 # Summary
-This is been a long post (I always end up saying that!).
-So to wrap up:
-- k6 is an awesome tool for load testing, and can be easily added to any CD pipeline
-- Azure Log Analytics is a really nice time series database, with a lot of features
-- Azure Monitor Workbooks are a little used feature of Azure to create interactive reports
+This is been a long post (I always end up saying that!), but I've really enjoyed playing with k6 and experimenting with using the data.
+K6 is an fantastic tool for load testing, and can be easily added to any CD pipeline.
+Azure Log Analytics is a time series database in disguise, with a lot of features.
+Finally, Azure Monitor Workbooks are a little known feature of Azure allowing you to create useful interactive reports

+Please get in touch if you try anything I've covered here 😃